aliseyedalian/adaline-madaline-classification/README.md

 # adaline-madaline-classification
-Basic Artificial Neural networks for data classification MRI algorithm is used for madaline classifier
+A simple and old ANN based method for classification...
+MRI algorithm is used for madaline classifier.
+It is related to a homework in Neural Network and Deep Learning Course.